vllm-project/aibrix/docs/development/app/README.md

 this mocked vllm deployment inversely proportional to the replica.

 We scale the deployment to 1 replica firstly.
+We can observe that the total value of Metrics is 100.

 ```shell
 kubectl scale deployment llama2-70b --replicas=1